SLAP Repair Surgeon in Nashville, TN

 - Injury to nerves or blood vessels

-if you would like additional information on the treatment of shoulder conditions or to learn more about SLAP repair, please contact Dr. LeClere, serving the communities of Lebanon, TN.
+if you would like additional information on the treatment of shoulder conditions or to learn more about SLAP repair, please contact Dr. LeClere, serving the communities of Nashville, TN.

 - Shoulder Arthroscopy